Sentence Entailment in Compositional Distributional Semantics

-Categorical compositional distributional semantics (CCDS) is a compositional distributional model where vectorial meanings of phrases/sentences are built from the vectors of the words therein and grammatical structures of the phrases/sentences \cite{CoeckeSadrClark2010}.
-These models offer a general mathematical setting where the meaning of any phrase/sentence of language can in principle be assigned a vectorial representation.
-Fragments of them have been instantiated to concrete data and have been applied to word and phrase/sentence similarity-based tasks, outperforming the models where grammar was not taken into account \cite{grefenstette2011,KartSadr-EMNLP-2013}.
+The work of this paper is based on the {\em categorical compositional distributional semantics} framework \cite{CoeckeSadrClark2010}, from now on CCDS, where vectorial meanings of phrases and sentences are built from the vectors and tensors of the words therein and the grammatical structures of the phrases and sentences.
+These models are based on a general mathematical setting, where the meaning of any phrase or sentence, no matter how complex and long they are, can in principle be assigned a vectorial representation.
+Fragments of the model have been instantiated on concrete data and have been applied to word and phrase/sentence disambiguation, classification, similarity, and paraphrasing tasks.
+Some of the instantiations of CCDS in these tasks have outperformed other compositional distributional models, where for instance, simple operations were used and the grammar was not taken into account, see \cite{grefenstette2011,KartSadrPul-COLING-2013,KartSadr-EMNLP-2013,milajevs2014,GrefenSadrCL}.